Quality AAC implementation

 13 of those words are core words (want, do, don't, I, you etc.).
 The other 5 are fringe words (eat, know, or, cheese, yogurt).

-80% of the words we use every day, can be used regularly for interactions in many different situations.
+80% of the words we use daily can be used regularly for interactions in many different situations.
 Most of the core words are pronouns, verbs, adjectives, and prepositions.
-As you may already know, core words are often more difficult to be pictured.
-The difficulties come from the fact that there isn't a picture or object that represents words like "want", or "put."
+But, as you may already know, core words are often more challenging to be pictured.
+The difficulties come from the fact that there isn't a picture or object representing words like "want" or "put."

-Fringe words are more specific to a subject, or individual.
+Fringe words are more specific to a subject or individual.
 They represent approximately 20% of our vocabulary.
 Fringe vocabulary isn't made of general words and can not be used beyond many different situations.
-In the conversation example above, the fringe word "cheese" can not be used in a variety of situations and topics.
+In the conversation example above, the fringe word "cheese" can not be used in various situations and topics.